AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 Although the C-- specification does not allow the C-- type system to statically distinguish between floats, signed ints, unsigned ints or pointers, Cmm does.
 Cmm `MachRep`s carry the float or int kind of a variable, either within a local block or in a global register.  `GlobalReg` includes separate constructors for `Vanilla`, `Float`, `Double` and `Long`.
 Cmm still does not distinguish between signed ints, unsigned ints and pointers (addresses) at the register level, as these are given *hint* pseudo-types or their real type is determined as they run through primitive operations.  `MachHint`s still follow the C-- specification and carry kind information as an aide to the backend optimisers.

-Global Registers in Cmm currently have a problem with inlining: because neither [compiler/cmm/PprC.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/PprC.hs) nor the NCG are able to keep Global Registers from clashing with C argument passing registers, Cmm expressions that contain Global Registers cannot be inlined into an argument position of a foreign call.
-For more thorough notes on inlining, see the comments in [compiler/cmm/CmmOpt.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/CmmOpt.hs).
+Global Registers in Cmm currently have a problem with inlining: because neither [compiler/GHC/CmmToC.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/CmmToC.hs) nor the NCG are able to keep Global Registers from clashing with C argument passing registers, Cmm expressions that contain Global Registers cannot be inlined into an argument position of a foreign call.
+For more thorough notes on inlining, see the comments in [compiler/GHC/Cmm/Opt.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Cmm/Opt.hs).

-#### Declaration and Initialisation
+#### Declaration and Initialization

-Cmm variables hold the same values registers do in assembly languages but may be declared in a similar way to variables in C.  As in C--, they may actually be declared anywhere in the scope for which they are visible (a block or file)--for Cmm, this is done by the `loopDecls` function in [compiler/cmm/CmmParse.y](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/CmmParse.y).
+Cmm variables hold the same values registers do in assembly languages but may be declared in a similar way to variables in C.  As in C--, they may actually be declared anywhere in the scope for which they are visible (a block or file)--for Cmm, this is done by the `loopDecls` function in [compiler/GHC/Cmm/Parser.y](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Cmm/Parser.y).
 In [compiler/rts/PrimOps.cmm](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/rts/PrimOps.cmm), you will see Cmm variable declarations like this one:

 ```wiki
 W_ w, code, val;  // W_ is a cpp #define for StgWord,